 U.S. Forest Service Programs: IMBA supporting groups that cooperate with their local Forest Service district are advised to discuss possible Challenge Cost Share Agreements with their local district staff under the Forest Service USDA.
 The US Forest Service has a partnership resource center describing other opportunities.

 The National Forest Foundation (NFF) provides financial support to qualified non-profit organizations and raises funds to enhance contributions to local conservation initiatives.
 Opportunities exist throughout the year for non-profit organizations to receive funding for stewardship projects or start-up costs.

 IMBA is a National Organization partner of the National Trails Training Partnership and helps support a resource library on grants and fundraising with dozens of leads, articles and ideas.
 Here you'll find resources on grant programs, funding ideas, grant writing, federal funding, project case studies and tips for organizing volunteers.

-If you have questions about funding a trail project, contact an IMBA Regional Director or IMBA Development Director, rich [dot] cook [at] imba [dot] com (Rich Cook).
+If you have questions about funding a trail project, contact an IMBA Regional Director or the IMBA Development team at development [at] imba [dot] com.

 IMBA Regional Directors